-Blue Lakes, one of the few trails penetrating the Mt.
-Sneffels Wilderness, starts at the north end of the Blue Lakes trailhead parking lot (see driving directions below).
-The trail passes through a gate and soon reaches a “Y” intersection.
-Our path to Blue Lakes branches right and ascends on moderate grades through a forest of Engelmann Spruce and pines along the right (west) of East Fork Dallas Creek.
+The Blue Lakes trail, starting at the north end of the trailhead parking lot (see driving directions below), passes through a gate and soon reaches a signed “Y” intersection.
+Here the trail to Blue Lakes branches right and ascends on moderate grades through a forest of Engelmann spruce and pines along the right (west) of East Fork Dallas Creek.
 (The trail to the left leads to Blaine Basin.)
 Occasional openings in the trees provide tantalizing views of surrounding peaks.

-After an hour of climbing meadows provide vistas of the rugged peaks lining the lower basin.
-Soon after passing an avalanche chute on the east side of Wolcott Mountain the grade abates.
-You'll know when you are less than 1/3 of a mile from the lower lake when you see a waterfall tumble down a rocky cleft on your left (southeast).
+After an hour of climbing intermittent meadows provide vistas of the rugged peaks lining the lower basin.
+Soon after passing an avalanche chute on the east side of Wolcott Mountain the grade moderates.
+You'll know when you are less than 1/3 of a mile from the lower lake when you see a waterfall tumbling down a rocky cleft on your left (southeast).

-Past the waterfall the trail climbs on moderately steep grades to a junction with a short spur trail to the right (south) leading to the Lower Blue Lake.
-Acclimated hikers will reach this point in about 1 ½ hours (3.2 miles, 1,500-ft. elevation gain).
+Past the waterfall the trail climbs on moderately steep grades to a signed junction with a short spur trail leading straight ahead (south) to Lower Blue Lake.
+The trail branching to the left (east) continues to the upper lakes.
+Acclimated hikers will reach this point in about 1 1/2 hours (3.2 miles, 1,500-ft. elevation gain).

 Distance from Trailhead: 8.2 miles (round trip)

 To reach the upper lakes return to the junction and turn east.
 Drop down to the East Fork of Dallas Creek and find a place to cross.
 Several large logs will help keep your feet dry.
 The continuation of the trail is on the left (north) side of the creek draining the upper lakes.
 Finding the trail on the other side of the creek can be little confusing due to erosion and use trails leading to campsites.